 • Jelly, Jam, Honey – be bold and go with a spicy jelly as one of the 3.

-• Crisp crackers, sliced baguette, grilled naan, and even pretzel chips are a great selection to use
+• Crisp crackers, sliced baguette, grilled naan, and even pretzel chips are a great selection to use.

 Don’t worry about too many things, because that can overdo it.
-Keep it simple and just make sure you have
+Keep it simple, and just make sure you have:

 • Toothpicks

-• Utensils for serving
+• Utensils for serving, such as cheese knives

-• bowls for placing dips, jams, and more
+• Bowls for placing dips, jams, and more

 • Napkins